-The Tories have opened a commanding 18-point lead over Labour, enough to put David Cameron into Downing Street with a general election majority of more than 150, according to the latest ComRes poll for
+The Tories have opened a commanding 18-point lead over Labour, enough to put David Cameron into Downing Street with a general election majority of more than 150, according to the latest ComRes poll for The Independent.

 The survey puts the Conservatives on 42 per cent (up six points on last month), Labour on 24 per cent (down one), the Liberal Democrats on 18 per cent (down one) and other parties on 16 per cent (down four, if still high).

 The Tory surge will deal a further blow to Labour morale after a torrid spell for Gordon Brown which culminated in the party's heavy defeat in last week's Norwich North by-election.

 Repeated at a general election, the results would give Mr Cameron a Commons majority of 152 and mean that many prominent Labour figures lose their parliamentary seats.

 The increase in the Conservative lead from 11 to 18 points since last month suggests its strategy of stressing the need for spending cuts in the face of the economic crisis is chiming with the public.
 It is also a setback for Mr Brown's hopes of rebuilding Labour's popularity after seeing off a leadership coup and bringing in reforms to the Commons after the expenses scandal.

 The party's support has been mired in the low to mid 20s for months, with only the slightest sign of recovery.

 By contrast the Tories have achieved their highest level of support since April, indicating that they have recovered from the impact of the disclosure of some of their backbenchers' expenses claims.
 It is crucial for them to break through the 40-point mark to be on course for a convincing victory at a general election.